The AMS website will not be available on Wednesday, February 19, 2020, 6:00am through 8:00am Eastern Time due to system maintenance.

 Explore careers in business, industry, government, entrepreneurship, and non-profits (BIG) in this web series.

-Webinar registrants will learn how Dr. Swaminathan's background as a mathematician has informed his career and his current work as co-founder and CEO of Iterex Therapeutics.
+Webinar registrants will learn how Dr. Fitchett's background as a mathematician has informed her career and her current work as a data scientist at Transamerica.

-This is the first of a new live web interview series co-produced by SIAM and the AMS.
+This is the second of a new live web interview series co-produced by SIAM and the AMS.
 The webinars are for graduate students interested in learning about career possibilities in BIG settings (business, entrepreneurship, industry, government, nonprofits, etc.).
-We will feature interviews with mathematicians who work in these arenas, conducted by SIAM-AMS Student Media Fellows.
 This is a great opportunity for those who like to connect with others, communicate, and ask great questions about careers.

 At the 2016 SIAM Annual Meeting in Boston, Sarah Minucci listened to Susan Sohler Everingham talk about her career as a mathematician at RAND, Inc. This experience changed the way Sarah thought about math and the opportunities possible for her.
 Later she contacted Professor Everingham, who encouraged Sarah to conduct more "informational interviews" whenever she met people whose jobs sounded interesting or heard them talk at conferences.
 Through broadcasting these interviews, Sarah wants participating students to know that they do not need professional training to seek out their own opportunities to learn about industry, government, and other career paths.
 Her hope is that these interviews provide exposure to unfamiliar careers, and that she can encourage students to think in new ways and to pursue their passions after graduation.